 I came back in and grabbed a protein bar, only to notice I was going to run out before the Target shipments arrived.
 So I went on Amazon and got a single box. ($9.35)

 I FaceTimed with Mom.
 At noon, I hung up and started to get ready.
-Leila ran a little later than she meant to (which was okay because it took me longer to get ready than expected), so we didn’t head out until 2 p.m.
+My ride ran a bit late, but it took me longer than expected to get ready, so we didn’t head out until 2 p.m.
 We both wore masks in the car and had the windows rolled down.

 We got to the bar around 2:30 p.m.
 It was almost deserted, so we were at least 30 feet away from the next closest group.

-I bought two drinks while we were there, plus one for Leila as a thank you for the many times (including this one) she’s driven me to a group activity.
+I bought two drinks while we were there, plus one for my lift a as a thank you for the many times (including this one) she’s driven me to a group activity.
 She’s saved me a lot in Uber fares over the years.
 The total after tip was $32.68.

 At 5 p.m. we adjourned to a Mexican restaurant (also with patio area).
 I got a full dinner plus a $10 drink, since I’d mostly sobered up from the bar drinks.
 The total was $30.72 after tip.

 Brandon had to leave not too long after we got there, and Christine started running a fever from her second Pfizer shot that was high enough that she got chills.
-One other gal bowed out after the restaurant too, so it was just me, Leila and Nalin going to a second bar.
+One other gal bowed out after the restaurant too, so it was just me and two others going to a second bar.

 When we got there, we hemmed and hawed because the patio area seating was full.
 But there was a floor-to-ceiling open window with stools facing out so we decided that seemed safe enough.
 Perhaps safer because the patio was covered, as it turns out.